Eucalyptus phaenophylla: Distribution and habitat

 Common southern mallee is found on gently undulating sand plains, breakaways and ridges between Wickepin and the Ravensthorpe Range, where it grows in species-rich mallee communities.

 Conservation status

 This eucalypt is classified as "not threatened" in Western Australia by the Western Australian Government Department of Parks and Wildlife.
+In 2019 the International Union for the Conservation of Nature listed E. phaenophylla as a vulnerable species noting that although it has a stable population, it is severely fragmented with a continuing decline of mature individuals.